-Note: Because of the Orbix-specific nature of opaques, you cannot use opaque types with the CORBA-defined Interface Repository.
+Note: Because of the Orbix-specific nature of opaque data types, you can only use opaque data types with Orbix.

 Possible Alternative Solutions

 IONA's approach to passing objects between client and server processes by value is to introduce a new type constructor at the IDL level.